Definition

 ## Why It Escapes Local Optima

-Hill climbing gets stuck at the first local optimum it finds.
+[[Hill Climbing]] gets stuck at the first local optimum it finds.
 SA's randomness allows occasional uphill moves — climbing *out* of basins, especially early when temperature is high.
 As cooling progresses, the algorithm becomes greedier and refines.
+The trade-off between exploration and exploitation is entirely controlled by $T$.

 ## Common Use Cases